brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Support and on boarding is by far the most expensive work
 - The problems are usually very similar, and simple to fix
 - The overhead of constantly context switching is huge
-- Most people just glance at documentation, and ask for help.
+- Most people just glance at documentation, and then ask for help.
+- Make sure they have friendly teams they can talk to.
 :::

 ---

 # {data-background-image="static/map_help_faded.jpg"}
-## Use metrics to verify what you've learned
+## Get the data

 ::: notes
 - Start gathering metrics to visualize what you've learned from the interviews